Antipurity/webenv/docs/FUTURE.md

             - An option to show `directScore` prediction through the action button's color.

 - Make the Python example production-ready:
-    - Save + load, checking that all unchangable hyperparams are the same; also have a list of hparams that can change, such as the learning rate.
+    - Save + load, checking that all unchangeable hyperparams are the same; also have a list of hparams that can change, such as the learning rate.
 Ask the user if they want to warm-start from the previous checkpoint if changed.
 (No tracing: batch size could pick up the slack.) ([Should be very easy.](https://pytorch.org/tutorials/beginner/saving_loading_models.html))
+    - Weight decay, maybe only on 95% least-magnitude weights, as a kind of soft sparsification (might have synergy with LDL's greater-than-DL capacity).
     - Efficient output slicing, by slicing weights and such.
 (This would allow 3× more efficiency below.)
     - `state[0]` maximization.
 (Sure, just giving a model a binary feedback signal may sound inconvenient, but have you ever tried using its world understanding: say, bringing up what it did long ago, possibly on the microphone, and hitting that reward button?
 Maybe treat your model with some respect?)
         - To make leaving holes in `state[0]` (as should be done most of the time) not screw up everything, AND to not have an extra model just for reward prediction, have to split the RNN and its gradient in twain: